-I am a fifth-year PhD candidate (ABD) at Columbia University and my area of specialization is ancient philosophy, in particular ethics and moral psychology.
-I am writing a dissertation entitled Happiness and Superlative Value in the Eudemian Ethics.
-In my work, I investigate the questions of what motivates people to act and of what contributes to a good life.
-While working within the framework of Aristotle’s ethical theory, I also aim to find out how Aristotelian ideas contribute to contemporary debates in ethics and how they may help us come up with new ideas.
-In particular, I argue that in the Eudemian Ethics Aristotle ascribes specific roles in motivation to the good, the beautiful and the pleasant.
-And I claim that the EE offers a distinctive perspective on pleasure, happiness and the perfect agent.
+Giulia is an ABD doctoral student whose areas of specialization are ancient philosophy, ethics, and moral psychology.
+She is writing a dissertation entitled Happiness and Superlative Value in the Eudemian Ethics.
+In her work, she investigates questions about human motivation and good human lives.
+While working within the framework of Aristotle’s ethical theory, she aims to find out how Aristotelian ideas contribute to contemporary debates in virtue ethics and virtue epistemology and how they may help us come up with new ideas.
+Her dissertation contributes also to the investigation of questions related to the Nicomachean Ethics and to a better understanding of this text.

 Though her current work focuses on Aristotle’s ethics, Giulia has research interests in Plato’s Symposium, Republic, and Philebus, as well as in Epicurean philosophy.
 She has recently written an article on the notion of the sublime in Lucretius’ De Rerum Natura.

 To find out more about Giulia’s research and teaching, visit her personal website website.